-This article explains how to process files with Virgo.
-While its possible to process files in the Video Feed Analyzer window, it can be useful to process files in the background using VIRGO (available thru the Video Feeds window) for the following reasons:
+This article explains how to process files with Video Recognition Gateway (VIRGO) video feeds.
+While it's possible to process files in the Video Feeds window in the SAFR Desktop Client, it can be useful to process files in the background using VIRGO (available thru the Video Feeds window) for the following reasons:

 - Processing a file in a loop for demo purposes